 This is one of the “healthiest” drinks you can order off the menu because of the low calories and small ingredient list.
 However, we can shrink this ingredient list even more by using our own brown sugar simple syrup!

-• Cheap: Now, the Iced Brown Sugar Shaken Espresso costs $7.29 CAD for a grande!
-Granted I’ve treated myself to this drink to to try it out for fun and to get the flavour in mind before testing out this recipe, but I really don’t think that they should charge that much!
+Cheap: Now, the drinks at Starbucks costs $7.29 CAD for a grande!
+Granted I’ve treated myself to this drink to try it out for fun and to get the flavour in mind before testing out this recipe, but I really don’t think that they should charge that much!
 If you add up the cost of the homemade syrup and just a couple of tablespoons of ground coffee with a splash of milk, this drink should cost a dollar max!

-• Measuring cups: To measure the amount of water you’ll ned to make the homemade brown sugar syrup and to measure out the water needed to make your coffee.
+Measuring cups: To measure the amount of water you’ll need to make the homemade brown sugar syrup and to measure out the water needed to make your coffee.

 To see the ingredient measurements and to save the recipe for later, scroll to the bottom of this post for the FULL PRINTABLE RECIPE CARD!
 You can also scale the recipe based on how many glasses you want to make.
 By default, this serves 2 grande (16 oz) cups.

-• Brown sugar syrup: I really recommend you do make your own brown sugar syrup - it’s so easy!
+Brown sugar syrup: I really recommend you do make your own brown sugar syrup - it’s so easy!
+We’ll briefly go over how to make it here, but if you want more details on other ways to use your syrup and storage instructions, check out the full recipe here.

 How to Make Iced Brown Sugar Shaken Espresso